-INVESTING IN CLINICAL NEUROCRITICAL CARE RESEARCH (INCLINE) GRANT RFA
+INVESTING IN CLINICAL NEUROCRITICAL CARE RESEARCH (INCLINE) GRANT

-grant is allow investigators to develop pilot research strategies that enhance clinical care in the neuroscience intensive care unit.
+The purpose of the INCLINE grant is allow investigators to develop pilot research strategies that enhance clinical care in the neuroscience intensive care unit.
 The scope of this RFA is to provide 1 year of funding to support pilot studies that will enable the awardee to successfully compete for federal funding such as from the NIH, Department of Defense, or PCORI.

 The INCLINE grant is designed to promote creative and collaborative research to improve clinical outcomes in neuroscience critical care.
 In 2016, the leaders of the Neurocritical Care Research Central (NCRC) and the Neurocritical Care Research Network (NCRN) identified important gaps in our research portfolio and envisioned an approach to begin to working constructively on these gaps.
 The mission-critical topic that has been embraced after much deliberation is “Curing Coma.”
 The goal is to develop an understanding of the mechanisms that underlie coma in critically ill patients and discover preventive and novel therapeutic measures.
 Moreover, this is a broad endeavor that should eventually lead to the intersections between scientific discovery, implementation, education and advocacy that are necessary to fundamentally change the care of patients with acute disorders of consciousness.
 To this end, the INCLINE grant will focus on facilitating collaborative research to address the mission of the “Curing Coma Campaign” and proposals enhancing this line of research will be viewed most favorably.